wultra/react-native-powerauth-mobile-sdk/docs/Configuration.md

 ### Configuration from JavaScript

-You can configure the PowerAuth singleton directly in the JavaScript.
+You can configure the PowerAuth singleton directly in JavaScript.
 Simply import the module and use the following snippet.

 ```javascript
 import PowerAuth from 'react-native-powerauth-mobile-sdk';